 - If a back-row player is in front of the attack line and plays the ball over the net, he/she must contact the ball below the height of the net.

-- Teams must have a minimum of 2 players of each gender on the court.
-If a team does not have 2 players of each gender, the team may play as an incomplete team to avoid defaulting with up to 5 players on the court so long as the team has at least 1 player of each gender on the court.
-If a team plays with only one of either gender on the court, it will be penalized 4 points in each of the first two games of the match and 3 points in the third game of the match.
+- Teams must have a minimum of 2 players of each gender on the court (a full starting lineup consists of 6 players- either 3 guys/3girls, 2 guys/4 girls, or 4 guys/2 girls).
+If a team only has 1 member of either gender, they can play with 5 people on the court with a maximum of 4 members of the opposite gender.
+In this case, the team with only 1 member of either gender will be penalized 4 points in each of the first two games of the match and 3 points in the third game of the match.
 If a team has less than 4 players, or no players of one gender, it defaults the match.

 - If a team has less than 6 players, there is no “ghost” rule.
 Serve rotation proceeds to the next available player.